GitHub First-Time

 - Make sure all the items highlighted by red rectangles are correct with the possible exception of your fork being up to date

-- Rename or delete that repository if it is from somewhere other than LoopKit or if you just prefer to start fresh
+- Delete that repository if it is from somewhere other than

 Delete Identifiers¶